StefanRichterHuber/Thermobeacon-server/README.md

 - mac: xx:xx:xx:xx:xx:xx #MAC of the BLE Thermobeacon.
 Can be fetched from the app.
 Will be part of the MQTT message to identify the source.
 Required.
   name: Basement # Human readable name of the beacon.
 Will be part of the MQTT message to identify the source.
 Required.
   topic: home/ThermoBeacon/Basement # MQTT topic.
 Defaults to 'ThermoBeacon/{name}'
-  manufacturer: AnyOne # Optional device manufacturer for Home Assistant auto discovery.
+  manufacturer: Unknown # Optional device manufacturer for Home Assistant auto discovery.
 Defaults to 'Unknown'
   model: Smart hygrometer # Optional device model for Home Assistant auto discovery.
 Defaults to 'Smart hygrometer'
   retained: false # Should the latest MQTT message be retained by the broker?
 (Defaults to false)
 cron: "*/1 * * * *" # CRON expression.
 If none given, the configured devices are only read once and the app stops immediately after.